nwjs/nw.js/tests/README.md

         -A, --async-only       force all tests to take a callback (async)

 ### -S, --silent
-Hide the browser window (run silently), suitable for automatic tests system.
+Hide the browser window (run silently), and quit the app when tests are done, suitable for automatic tests system.

+### -o, --output <name>
+Output result to a file, this is usually used together with `json_file` reporter, so we can write the results of test to the file in the format of JSON.

 ### -R, --reporter <name>
 The `--reporter` option allows you to specify the reporter that will be used,